benWozak/portfolio/content/about.md

   for front-end development.

   I﻿ was hired immediately out graduation and have been working ever since.
-I'm currently employed at [chata.ai](https://chata.ai/) where I contribute to a suite of tools and interfaces to interact with our proprietary Natural Language Processing AI/ML SaaS products.
+I'm currently employed at [chata.ai](https://chata.ai/) where I contribute to a suite of tools and interfaces to interact with a line of proprietary Natural Language Processing AI/ML SaaS products.
 skills: []
 ---